Introduction to the API

 None of the new endpoints contain the word "services":

-For more information, see What's New.
+For more information, see What's New with the API.

 This introductory article covers the following topics: